 - The Bagauio festival started in 90s to recover from the destruction of 1990 Luzon earthquake.

-- More than 50 organists from around the world have participated in the festival last year.
+- More than 50 organists from around the world have participated in the festival in 2018.
 The festival includes renowned artists like Jennifer Pascual, Austria’s Martin Haselbock.

 - The Las Pinas Boys’ Choir perform during event series.